kyy1-cyy/kyy1-cyy/README.md

 # Hi, I'm Jj-Jj 👋

-I’m a developer focused on creating standalone tools for the VR community.
+I’m a developer focused on creating tools for the piracy community.
 I like building things that make tech more accessible.

 ### 📬 Contact Me
 Feel free to reach out if you want to collaborate on VR tools or just talk code!